Roblox/creator-docs/content/en-us/cloud-services/datastores.md

 ## Error Codes

 Requests to data stores may occasionally fail due to poor connectivity or other issues.
-Wrapping data store functions in `pcall()` can handle any errors and return a message with an error code.
+Wrapping data store functions in `Global.LuaGlobals.pcall()` can handle any errors and return a message with an error code.

 ### Error Code Reference